rrazumov-rrs/cyber-project/README.md

-## Automated ELK Stack Deployment
+## ELK Stack Deployment

 This repository contains the following details:
 - Description of the Topology
+- Network Configuration
 - VM configuration
 - Access Policies
+- DVWA Configuration
 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored
 - How to Use the Ansible Build

+### Description of the Topology

 The files in this repository were used to configure the network depicted below.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D__n Vulnerable Web Application.

 The following diagram depicts the basic network configuration:
 ![Network Diagram](https://github.com/rrazumov-rrs/cyber-project/blob/main/IMAGES/NET-DIAGRAM-ORIGINAL.png)